Auto rickshaw: India

 Auto rickshaws are used in cities and towns for short distances; they are less suited to long distances because they are slow and the carriages are open to air pollution.
 Auto rickshaws (often called "autos") provide cheap and efficient transportation.
-Modern auto rickshaws run on electricity as government pushes for e mobility through its FAME-II scheme, compressed natural gas (CNG) and liquified petroleum gas (LPG) due to government regulations and are environmentally friendly compared to full-sized cars.
+Modern auto rickshaws run on electricity as government pushes for e-mobility through its FAME-II scheme, compressed natural gas (CNG) and liquified petroleum gas (LPG) due to government regulations and are environmentally friendly compared to full-sized cars.

 To augment speedy movement of traffic, auto rickshaws are not allowed in the southern part of Mumbai.

 India is the location of the annual Rickshaw Run.

 There are two types of auto rickshaws in India.
 In older versions the engines were below the driver's seat, while in newer versions engines are in the rear.
 They normally run on petrol, CNG, or diesel.
 The seating capacity of a normal rickshaw is four, including the driver's seat.
 Six-seater rickshaws exist in different parts of the country, but the model was officially banned in the city of Pune on 10 January 2003 by the Regional Transport Authority (RTA).

-Apart from this, modern electric auto rickshaws which runs on electric motor have high torque and loading capacity with better speed is also gaining popularity in India.
-Many auto drivers moved to electric three wheeler as the prices of CNG or Diesel is very high and that type of auto rickshaws are much costlier compared to the electric auto rickshaw.
-Government is also taking actions to convert current CNG and Diesel rickshaws to Electric Rickshaws.
+Apart from this, modern electric auto rickshaws, which run on electric motors and have high torque and loading capacity with better speed, are also gaining popularity in India.
+Many auto drivers moved to electric three-wheelers as the prices of CNG or Diesel is very high and that type of auto rickshaw is much costlier compared to the electric auto rickshaw.
+The Government is also taking actions to convert current CNG and diesel rickshaws to electric rickshaws.

 CNG autos in many cities (e.g. Delhi, Agra) are distinguishable from the earlier petrol-powered autos by a green and yellow livery, as opposed to the earlier black and yellow appearance.
 In other cities (such as Mumbai) the only distinguishing feature is the 'CNG' print found on the back or side of the auto.
 Some local governments are considering four-stroke engines instead of two-stroke versions.

-Auto rickshaw manufacturers in India include Bajaj Auto, Atul Auto Limited, Oculus Auto, Kerala Automobiles Limited, Force Motors, Mahindra & Mahindra, Piaggio Ape, TVS Motors, Fleek Motors and Khalsa Auto.
+Notable auto rickshaw manufacturers in India include Bajaj Auto, Mahindra & Mahindra, Piaggio Ape, Atul Auto, Kerala Automobiles Limited, TVS Motors and Force Motors.

 In Delhi there also used to be a variant powered by a Harley-Davidson engine called the phat-phati, because of the sound it made.
 The story goes that shortly after Independence a stock of Harley-Davidson motorbikes were found that had been used by British troops during World War II and left behind in a military storage house in Delhi.
-Some enterprising drivers purchased these bikes, added on a gear box (probably from a Willys jeep), welded on a passenger compartment that was good for four to six passengers, and put the unconventional vehicles onto the roads.
+Drivers purchased these bikes, added on a gear box (probably from a Willys jeep), welded on a passenger compartment that was good for four to six passengers, and put the unconventional vehicles onto the roads.
 A 1998 ruling of the Supreme Court against the use of polluting vehicles finally signed the death warrant of Delhi's phat-phatis.